 We are developing a Bushfire Recovery Outcomes Framework for Community Organisations to help identify and measure their contribution to bushfire recovery.

 Stream 5.
 Community-led resilience

 We are working with key partners on a new collaboration to support and enable communities to lead their own resilience efforts.

 Stream 6.
 Clarifying who does what

-The guide will community organisations understand where they fit in the emergency management landscape and to explore collaborative opportunities going forward.
+This guide helps community organisations understand where they fit in the emergency management landscape and how to explore collaborative opportunities going forward.

 Disaster Recovery Bulletins

 - And we’re away…

 - Disaster Anniversaries

 - Children and young people in disaster recovery